Chris Powell: International career

-Powell was a surprising call-up for England in 2001 under Sven-Göran Eriksson, earning his first cap against Spain.
+Powell was called-up for England in 2001 under Sven-Göran Eriksson, earning his first cap against Spain.
 Powell earned five caps in total.

 Coaching career

+Leicester City

 Having served as a player coach under Nigel Pearson, Powell was retained by incoming Leicester manager Paulo Sousa in the summer of 2010.
 In October, Powell was named caretaker manager with Mike Stowell of the Foxes after Sousa was sacked.
 Their first, and only, game in charge came against Scunthorpe United; Leicester won the game 3–1.
 He remained a coach at the club after Sousa's replacement, Sven-Göran Eriksson, was appointed.
 Eriksson—who selected Powell for his England caps—commented in December 2010 that Powell "will be a very good manager in the future".

+England

 In September 2019, Powell was appointed as a coach for the England national football team.